garrettfreibott/ion-gateway/README.md

 For more information about spotless checks see [here](https://github.com/diffplug/spotless/tree/master/plugin-gradle#custom-rules).

-### Local Deployment
+### More Information & Local Deployment Example
-See the README.md under `deployments/keycloak-security` for guidance on starting a local sample deployment for protecting ion-ingest, ion-search, and ion-store microservices.
+For more information on the service and how it should operate and be deployed in front of other services, see the README.md under `deployments/keycloak-security`.